deckgo/deckdeckgo/docs/docs/slides/app-slides-concept/app-slides-concept.md

 In the previous example, the presentation contains two slides.
 The first slide use the template `deckgo-slide-title` and the second slide use the template `deckgo-slide-content`.

+# Installation

+The core component of [DeckDeckGo] (`<deckgo-deck/>`) does not contain any slides, these have to be explicitly installed and imported.
+Doing so, only these, which you are actually using, are going to be bundled in your presentations for the best performances.

+> If you are using the Starter Kit, per default, all our templates, these listed here behind, are pre-installed and pre-imported.

 # Templates

 [DeckDeckGo] provide the following templates: